surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 <b><i>Funnel charts can be viewed in following ways;</i></b>

- - <b>Sort:</b> on selecting this check box, it enables data in the sorted order in funnel chart.
+ - <b>Sort:</b> This enables data in the sorted order in funnel chart.

  - <b>Curved:</b> on selecting this check box it will display, funnel chart in curved view.